Exploring ultracold collisions in $^6$Li-$^{53}$Cr Fermi mixtures: Feshbach resonances and scattering properties of a novel alkali-transition metal system

-Starting from the {\it ab-initio} data and long-range potential parameters of Ref. \cite{jeung_2010}, the initially unknown values of the $a_6$ and $a_8$ scattering lengths, and of the dispersion coefficients $C_6$ and $C_8$, are optimized using least-square iterations by comparison with the experimental data.
-By tentatively identifying the isolated loss peaks above 1 kG as spin-exchange $s$-wave FRs associated with $S\!=\!5/2$ rotationless ($l_r\!=\!0$) molecular states, the hexaplet scattering length is strongly constrained to $a_6\!=\!15.5~a_0$.
-This $a_6$ value also reproduces several other features at lower field, assigned to $l_r\!=\!2$ states of the $S\!=\!5/2$ potential, thus confirming the hypothesis.
-A strong constraint on the $a_8$ parameter is instead provided by the peculiar low-field patterns, characterized by irregularly-spaced triplets and several "anomalous"FRs \cite{SM}.
+Starting from the {\it ab-initio} data and long-range potential parameters of Ref.~\cite{Jeung_2010}, we optimize the initially unknown values of $a_6$ and $a_8$, and of the dispersion coefficients $C_6$ and $C_8$, using least-square iterations by comparison with the experimental data.
+By tentatively identifying the isolated loss peaks above 1 kG as spin-exchange $s$-wave FRs associated with $S\!=\!5/2$ rotationless ($l_r\!=\!0$) molecular states, the sextet scattering length is strongly constrained to $a_6\!=\!15.5~a_0$.
+This also reproduces several other features at lower field, assigned to $l_r\!=\!2$ states of the $S\!=\!5/2$ potential, thus confirming the hypothesis.
+A strong constraint on $a_8$ is instead provided by the peculiar low-field patterns, characterized by irregularly-spaced triplets and several ``anomalous"FRs (see Fig.~2).
 A global least-square fit to the observed FRs yields the best-fit parameters $a_6\!=\!15.46(15)~a_0$, $a_8\!=\!41.48(2)~a_0$, $C_6\!=\!922(6)~a.u.$, and $C_8\!=9.8(5)\,10^4~a.u.$, where errors represent one standard deviation obtained from the fit covariance matrix.
-We remark that our $a_8$ value is in good agreement with recent \textit{ab initio} estimates \cite{Zaremba2022}.
+We remark that our $a_8$ value agrees well with recent \textit{ab initio} estimates \cite{Zaremba2022}.